sam-notte/notte-agent-pack/README.md

 ## Notes

-- Script halts early if required environment variables are missing.
+- Script exits early if required `.env` vars are missing.
-- Agent avoids sponsored links, overlays, and unrelated content.
-- Retry logic handled by Notte’s internal mechanism.
+- Browser visibility is controlled by the `HEADLESS` flag.
+- Handles popup overlays and region settings automatically.
+- Gracefully handles max-step timeouts and consecutive failure crashes.